Lowest flat tax in the EU (10%), low cost of living, euro-pegged currency.

-As a dollar earner spending in Bulgaria, you benefit from the dollar's reserve status — but the local inflation trend still erodes what you buy.
-This calculator shows both sides.
+As a dollar earner spending in Bulgaria, you benefit from the dollar's reserve status — but local inflation still erodes what you buy.
+The calculator shows both sides.

 Bulgaria is quietly one of the best-kept secrets for dollar earners in Europe.
 Sofia's tech district around Vitosha Boulevard has rents that would make a San Francisco engineer laugh — a modern one-bedroom in the center runs around 700-900 euros a month, less than a parking space in some American cities.
 Grocery bills, restaurants, and utilities follow the same pattern.
 The EU infrastructure and rule of law come at a fraction of what you'd pay in Prague or Lisbon.